transdigiware/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Nodes** tab on the left and click **Add Certificate Authority**.
 The side panels will allow you to customize the CA that you want to create and the organization that this CA will issue keys for.
 2. In this tutorial, we're creating nodes, so make sure the option to **Create a Certificate Authority** is selected.
 Then click **Next**.
 3. Use the side panel to give your CA a **display name**.
 Our recommended value for this CA is `Org2 CA`.
 Then give your CA admin credentials by specifying a **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
-4. The **Advanced deployment options** can be safely ignored for purposes of this tutorial.
+4. The **Advanced deployment options**  are only available in paid clusters and can be safely ignored for purposes of this tutorial.
 For more information about these options, see the links below.
    * [Database and replica sets](/docs/blockchain?topic=blockchain-ibp-console-build-ha-ca#ibp-console-build-ha-ca-create) (Creating an HA CA) This option is only available on paid clusters.
    * [Hardware Security Module (HSM)](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm)
    * [Kubernetes zone selection](/docs/blockchain?topic=blockchain-ibp-console-ha#ibp-console-ha-multi-zone) (Multizone HA) This option is only visible when your cluster is configured with multiple zones.